frederic-perez/AmE-dictionary/data/idioms.md

 __have (something) down cold__ :dart::two: To learn, master, or understand something perfectly, to the point of requiring little or no focus to do, recall, or accomplish it. _Make sure you practice these equations until you have them down cold._
 __have (something) going for (one)__ :two: To have something that is favorable, beneficial, or advantageous to one.
 __have (something) in (one’s) hands__ To have under one’s control, charge, or care; to have responsibility for something. _With his father gone, Mike has the company’s future in his hands._
-__have (something) in store (for one)__ :two: To have something awaiting (one) or prepared (for one). _The future has plenty in store—try not to worry about it too much._ _If you think ChatGPT is awesome, wait til you see what the coming wave of AI has in store for you._
+__have (something) in store (for one)__ :three: To have something awaiting (one) or prepared (for one). _The future has plenty in store—try not to worry about it too much._ _If you think ChatGPT is awesome, wait til you see what the coming wave of AI has in store for you._
 __have (something) on__ To be busy or engaged with something; to have plans to do something at a particular point in time. _I’’’ve got a few things on at the moment, but business has been pretty slow overall._
 __have (something) to do__ To have some task or action that one must complete or undertake.
 __have (the) first crack at (something)__ To have the first chance to do something.